wp-plugins/r3df-multisite-language-indicator/readme.txt

 == Upgrade Notice ==
+= Version 1.0.4 =
+* Options refactoring - switched display options to user
+* Plugin options may need to be reselected

 = Version 1.0.3 =
 * Options refactoring - made most of them global
 * Plugin options may need to be reselected